 The bottom line: If you’re a foodie who enjoys a creative side dish, or you’re a die-hard Martha Stewart fan.

-Price: There’s a two-person box and a family box, both start at $5 per serving with two meals per week, with the option of ordering up to six meals a week, which lowers the cost.
+Price: There’s a two-person box and a family box, both start at around $5 per serving with two to six meals a week.
+The more meals you order, the cheaper each serving is.
 Shipping is $9 a week.
-Vegetarian options are available for up to four meals a week.

 The lowdown: Dinnerly was founded in 2017 by Marley Spoon as an affordable meal kit option.
 Dinnerly’s recipes use fewer ingredients, and they opt for digital recipe cards rather than paper, and use minimal packaging to keep costs low.